What is Data Annotation in 2023? How is it useful and its types.

 2. Intent Annotation: Tagging the user's intention and language used in text to help machines differentiate between requests, commands, recommendations, and more.

-3. Sentiment Annotation: Labeling text with the sentiment it conveys, such as positive, negative, or neutral, which is commonly used in sentiment analysis to evaluate emotions expressed in text.
+3. Sentiment Annotation: labeling text with the sentiment it conveys, such as positive, negative, or neutral, which is commonly used in sentiment analysis to evaluate emotions expressed in text.

 Key Challenges in Data Annotation for Achieving AI Success